A Stability Principle for Learning under Non-Stationarity: Regret Analysis in Common Settings

+In the worst case, \Cref{alg-offline-simple} solves $\cO(n)$ empirical risk minimization problems at time $n\in\ZZ_+$.
+Running \Cref{alg-online-simple} up to time $N$ requires solving $\cO(N^2)$ empirical risk minimization problems and storing $\cO(NB)$ samples.
+To improve computational and memory efficiency, we further develop more efficient versions of Algorithms \ref{alg-offline-simple} and \ref{alg-online-simple}, given by Algorithms \ref{alg-offline} and \ref{alg-online}, respectively.
+They incorporate the following two efficiency improvements.

+First, \Cref{alg-offline} allows for a general collection of candidate windows $\{ k_s \}_{s=1}^m$ that is not necessarily the whole set $\{ 1, 2, \cdots, n - 1 \}$.
+In particular, we will use the geometric sequence $k_s=2^{s-1}$, so that at most $\cO(\log n)$ empirical risk minimization problems are solved at each time $n\in\ZZ_+$.
+Improving the efficiency of a search procedure by adopting a geometric candidate sequence is a standard technique in learning under non-stationarity \citep{HSe09} and beyond.

+Second, \Cref{alg-online}, which runs \Cref{alg-offline} as a subroutine, employs a caching mechanism that discards irrelevant past data upon detection of non-stationarity.
+Specifically, at each time $n\in\ZZ_+$, \Cref{alg-online} applies \Cref{alg-offline} to obtain a window $K_n = \widehat{k}$.
+As the window $K_n$ indicates that a significant distribution shift has been detected at time $n-K_n$, \Cref{alg-online} discards all past data before time $n-K_n$.
+Thus, in the next period $n+1$, it suffices to consider look-back windows with lengths at most $K_n+1$, which leads to the candidate window sequence $\{k_s\}_{s=1}^m$ with $k_s=2^{s-1}\ \forall s\in[m-1]$ and $k_m = K_n+1$.
+Similar ideas are also used in multiple change-point detection \citep{NHZ16}.

+Finally, we emphasize that our algorithms do not require any prior information on the non-stationarity of the underlying environment.

-\section{Regret analysis in common settings}
+\section{Regret Analysis in Common Settings}

 In this section, we will provide theoretical guarantees for SAWS (\Cref{alg-online}) in two scenarios where the population losses are strongly convex and smooth, or Lipschitz only.
-We will work under the setting of \Cref{example-stats} with any batch size $B \in \ZZ_+$.
-Throughout this section, we will make the following standard assumption.
+Throughout this section, we make the following standard assumption.